Juicy-Lemonberry/SingaDrive-Database/README.md

-# SingaDrive-Database
+# SingaDrive Database
-Docker tools to run database, and Flyway migrations for SingaDrive application
+Docker compose scripts to run the supporting database applications *(MongoDB, PostgreSQL)* for SingaDrive application.

+> Uses flyway for migrations, PgAdmin4 is used to directly access the PostgreSQL database.